fonttools/fonttools/Doc/source/designspaceLib/scripting.rst

 -  The ``tag`` attribute is the one of the registered `OpenType Variation Axis
    Tags <https://www.microsoft.com/typography/otspec/fvar.htm#VAT>`__
--  The default master is expected at the intersection of all default values of all axes.
+-  The default source is expected at the intersection of all default values of all axes.

 Option: add label names